top of page

 • seizures

-In humans and other animals, active element thujone excites the brain by blocking gamma aminobutyric acid (GABA), a calming neurotransmitter.
-Although health benefits are linked to this compound, ingesting excessive thujone is toxic.
-It can cause seizures and death.
+In humans and other animals, the active element a-thujone excites the brain by blocking gamma aminobutyric acid (GABA), a calming neurotransmitter.
+Although health benefits are linked to this compound, over-ingestion of thujone can cause seizures and death.

 beware of green drinks